Labor Tech Research Network, Director and Founder

 My research has been supported by grants from the National Science Foundation, William and Flora Hewlett Foundation, and the Center for International Business Education and Research.
 Findings have appeared in journals such as the American Sociological Review, Social Problems, Gender & Society, International Journal of Politics, Culture and Society, Journal of Developing Societies, Social Politics, Industrial Relations, Research in the Sociology of Work, American Behavioral Scientist, Gender, Sexuality, & Feminism, and International Journal of Comparative Sociology.
 Chapters have appeared in books from Stanford University, Cambridge, Sage, Routledge, Lawrence Earlbaum, Brill, Elsevier, Verlag, and IGI Presses.
 Pieces have been reprinted in Uganda and India, and translated into German.
 I have presented my work at international conferences in ten countries.
 My article “Who’s on the Line?” has won awards from Emerald Management Reviews and the University of Minnesota.

-See Tabs Above for My Latest Activities and Publications
+For More, See The Tabs Above for Activities and Publications